U.S. companies make new vows to tackle carbon emissions, even as global action falls short

 Months later, after frustrating negotiations in Spain, the world’s largest carbon-emitting countries once again failed to tackle climate change more aggressively heading into 2020.
 A consequential U.N. climate conference set for November in Scotland has now been delayed until 2021.

-“Clearly, covid has pushed a lot of other things further down the list,” said Nathaniel Keohane, senior vice president at the Environmental Defense Fund.
+“Clearly, [the virus] has pushed a lot of other things further down the list,” said Nathaniel Keohane, senior vice president at the Environmental Defense Fund.
 “We clearly are not where we need to be, and there’s no sugarcoating that."

-Yet the promises this week from private sector companies, while nowhere near enough to move the needle on a global scale, still make a difference and can help spur governments to action, he said.
+Yet the promises this week from private-sector companies, while nowhere near enough to move the needle on a global scale, still make a difference and can help spur governments to action, he said.
 The European Union’s recent proposal to cut its emissions by at least 55 percent by 2030 is a step in the right direction.
-And while President Trump has vowed to officially withdraw from the Paris climate accord this November, Joe Biden has vowed to rejoin if elected and make the nation a leader on tackling climate change.
+And while Trump has vowed to officially withdraw from the Paris climate accord this November, Joe Biden has vowed to rejoin if elected and make the nation a leader on tackling climate change.